flare-foundation/docs/docs/technology/glossary.md

 : To assign a duty to someone else so they do it for you.
 On the Flare network, an address can delegate any fraction of the votes associated with the tokens it holds to another address, for the purpose of FTSO weighting or governance participation.
 Note that no tokens are transferred.

 EVM { #evm }
 : The Ethereum Virtual Machine allows executing smart contracts on the Ethereum network, regardless of the kind of computer that executes it.
-Multiple blockchain networks, like Flare, support EVM contracts.
+Multiple blockchain networks, including Flare, support EVM contracts.

 FBA { #fba }
 : Federated Byzantine Agreement is a form of Byzantine fault tolerance where each node keeps its own list of trusted nodes.
 It does not require nodes to invest stake or computing power as Proof-of-Stake or Proof-of-Work protocols do.